 There is currently more demand for skilled commercial drivers than there are licensed professionals to haul loads.
 Some companies end up hiring new drivers or those who just barely retain their eligibility after a history of issues at the wheel.
 Companies that don’t provide enough training or maintain high enough standards for new drivers may put others at risk for the sake of expedience.

-In scenarios where those who have been affected by a semi-truck crash can credibly claim that a transportation company was responsible for the accident because of negligent or illegal business practices, they may have grounds for an insurance claim or possibly a trucking accident lawsuit.
+In scenarios where those who have been affected by a semi-truck crash can credibly claim that a transportation company was responsible for the accident because of negligent or illegal business practices, they may have grounds for an insurance claim or possibly an Oklahoma City trucking accident lawsuit.
 Accurately establishing who is at fault for a semi-truck crash is often the first step toward pursuing justice.